jedi661/UoFiddler/README.md

 ## Changelog
 Version : 4.11.16
 - Design and graphics adjusted for the methods.
+- The Multi has been equipped with an index search feature.

 Version : 4.11.15
 - TextureCutter: I have added a texture cutter that trims textures to the respective size of an image, such as 33x33, 44x44, 64x64, 128x128, and 256x256, all in a sequence of multiple images.